HERE'S WHAT HAPPENED

-I will caution you, however, that not very quiz out there is reputable or backed by science, so be careful.
+I will caution you, however, that not every quiz out there is reputable or backed by science, so be careful.
+But if you're looking for how to get better at acting at home, keep reading.

 In this post, I want to introduce you to a great reputable quiz called 16 Personalities.
-I’ll show you how to use your strengths and weaknesses to both build your confidence and make strong choices in your scene work.
+I’ll show you how to use your strengths and weaknesses to build your acting confidence and make strong acting choices in your scene work.

 1. TAKE THE FREE TEST